unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 However, in a dark world, the post effect's bloom is often set to strong as well.
 In such a world, if the value of **Unlit Intensity is set to over 1 (default value), it is also susceptible to bloom**, so be careful with it.</small>

+#### ● When using Unity Toon Shader with other photometric lights in HDRP scene setting
+Many of the photometric lights used in HDRP have intensity values set much higher than the traditional Legacy (built-in) and URP lights.
+When using Unity Toon Shader in such HDR light environments, it is very useful to actively use the optimal settings via the `Game Recommendation`.
+In particular, if the Unity Toon Shader is displayed in the scene view with blown white, you can suppress those blown white phenomena and bring out the color of each material.

 ---
 ## 2. “Basic Three Colors and Control Maps Setups” Menu

 <img width = "400" src="../images/URP_image014.png">

-This Menu defines the basic colors used by UTS/UniversalToon: the Base Color, 1st Shade Color, and 2nd Shade Color.
+This Menu defines the basic colors used by Unity Toon Shader: the Base Color, 1st Shade Color, and 2nd Shade Color.
 These colors are arranged **in order from the light source’s direction, Base Color⇒ 1st Shade Color ⇒ 2nd Shade Color**.
 Each color is determined by multiplying each pixel in the texture by each color, then multiplying by the light color.